romainlafarguette/granulariv/README.md

-# Granular IV code
+# Granular IV from Gabaix and Koijen
 Python scripts to implement Granular Instrumental Variables as in Gabaix and Koijen (2020)

-I will soon put a Python notebook to showcase the tool

 Supports both the approach with fixed and time effects, as well as the version with exogeneous control variables.